An introduction to monitored quantum systems and quantum trajectories: spectrum, typicality, and phases: Typical properties of quantum trajectories: ergodicity and purification

-While the above formulation is for quantities linear in $\hat{\rho}_{\bm{b};n}$, the existence of invariant measure, which can be used even to nonlinear quantities in $\hat{\rho}_{\bm{b};n}$, was also derived in Ref.~\cite{benoist2019invariant} under suitable assumptions (see Secs.~\ref{sec:invariant-measure_ergodicity_outcomes} and \ref{sec:ergodicity_nonlinear-quantity}).
-Moreover, the ergodicity for jump statistics (e.g., $N_\mu(t)$ in the continuous-time case), instead of the function of $\hat{\rho}_{\bm{b};n}$, were also proven~\cite{cresser2001ergodicity, kummerer2003ergodic}.
-Furthermore, beyond ergodicity, fluctuation properties, such as the central limit theorem around the average, have been discussed~\cite{attal2015central, benoist2023limit, benoist2025quantum}.
+While the above formulation is for linear quantities in $\hat{\rho}_{\bm{b};n}$, the existence of an invariant measure, which can be used to prove the ergodicity of nonlinear quantities in $\hat{\rho}_{\bm{b};n}$, has also been derived in Ref.~\cite{benoist2019invariant} under suitable assumptions (see Secs.~\ref{sec:invariant-measure_ergodicity_outcomes} and~\ref{sec:ergodicity_nonlinear-quantity}).
+Moreover, the ergodicity of jump statistics [e.g., $N_\mu(t)$ in the continuous-time case], instead of functions of $\hat{\rho}_{\bm{b};n}$, has also been proven in Refs.~\cite{cresser2001ergodicity, kummerer2003ergodic}.
+Furthermore, beyond ergodicity, fluctuation properties, such as the central limit theorem around the average, have been discussed in Refs.~\cite{attal2015central, benoist2023limit, benoist2025quantum}.